TLINDEN/goupdater/README.md

 ## Getting help

-Although I'm happy to hear from udpxd users in private email, that's the best way for me to forget to do something.
+Although I'm happy to hear from goupdater users in private email, that's the best way for me to forget to do something.

 In order to report a bug, unexpected behavior, feature requests or to submit a patch, please open an [issue on github](https://github.com/TLINDEN/goupdater/issues).
 Thank you!